 Need something fun to do with the kids?
 Try our guides below on how to draw insects with fingerprints.
-Break out the stamp pads and start drawing all sorts of bugs in a mason jar.
+Using your thumbs, fingers, and a mason jar printable, create a collection of creative bug designs!
 This fun craft idea is perfect for spending an afternoon creating with kids of all ages.
 Y’all enjoy!

 - Stamp pads

 - Free printable bug jar (click here to download and print)

 Using your thumb and pointer finger, make this bumble bee come to life with a few easy steps!

 - Make a vertical (up and down) yellow thumbprint.

 - Using your pointer finger make 4 fingerprint wings, two on each side.

 - Draw, with a black Sharpie, a circle head on top of the yellow thumbprint.